How to Use "Detect App is Debuggable" on iOS Mobile Apps

 Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Detect App is Debuggable on iOS apps using Appdome
+How to Implement Detect App is Debuggable in iOS Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending iOS Apps that Detect App is Debuggable without an SDK or gateway: